 But even consent, as many have found to their sorrow, can be a tricky concept: If you don’t say “no,” is that consent?
 If you say yes, but then change your mind, have you consented?
 Are there situations in which consent can’t be given?

-With the holidays (read: booze!) coming up, these are more than abstract questions.
+These are more than abstract questions.
 So here, as a public service, are some thoughts about consent and communication.

 Consent is a Moving Target

-According to Planned Parenthood’s excellent guide, consent is:
+According to Planned Parenthood, consent is: